citelao/cse132-site/_assignments/03-cricket.md

 	where $T_C$ is the temperature in Celsius and $N_{60}$ is the number of chirps in a minute.

 	You can solve this in terms of chirps *per second*.
 By inverting it (1 / chirps per second) you get a period, *seconds per chirp*.
-If you convert this number into milliseconds per chirp, you can use this as the duration of a delta time loop to flash your LED.
+If you convert this number into milliseconds per chirp, you can use this as the duration of a delta time iteration to flash your LED.

 	Solve this equation to determine a period, a number that you can use in a separate delta time conditional to flash a cricket LED.
 2. However, even with this number, flashing the LED is not that simple.
 You need to keep track of whether or not your LED is on (like with a [`boolean`](https://www.arduino.cc/en/Reference/BooleanVariables)), and then alternate between *two* intervals for this "flash" delta time loop: